Eyevinn/channel-engine/README.md

 - `defaultSlateUri`: URI to an HLS VOD that can be inserted when a VOD for some reason cannot be loaded.
 - `slateRepetitions`: Number of times the slate should be repeated.
 - `redisUrl`: A Redis DB URL for storing states that can be shared between nodes.
-- `memcachedUrl`: A Memcached URL for storing states that can be shared between nodes.
 - `sharedStoreCacheTTL`: How long should data be cached in memory before writing to shared store.
 Default is 1000 ms.
 - `heartbeat`: Path for heartbeat requests
 - `channelManager`: A reference to a channel manager object.